 Get a taste of our college programs!

-Each trimester, we reserve a limited number of seats in select courses from our certificate programs or other classes designed specifically for members of our community.
+Each trimester (fall, winter, spring) we reserve a limited number of seats in select courses from our certificate programs or other classes designed specifically for members of our community.
 These courses meet weekly for a few hours in the morning, afternoon, or evening, and some are a full day long.
 Community classes are a great opportunity to learn something new, dedicate focused time to your art practice, and tap into a community of artistic peers.
 Local residents enjoy a special rate on these classes.

 Instructor: Brenton Hamilton

-This studio course is designed for students concentrating in digital photography and video.
+This community course will meet once weekly during the fall.
 Students learn to use their cameras to capture, organize and process monochrome digital images and video.
 The primary tools used in this course are Adobe’s Lightroom and Photoshop, and they, along with basic editing software, will be covered.
 Students explore techniques, materials and processes of digital output to paper and screen.
-Each student presents a final portfolio or video for evaluation
+Each student presents a final portfolio or video for evaluation.